LINWEN607/congregate/dev/bin/placeholder-user-scripts/README.md

 ## Notes

-- The scripts use GitLab's GraphQL API for efficient querying
+- The scripts use GitLab's [Group placeholder reassignments API](https://docs.gitlab.com/api/group_placeholder_reassignments/) and GraphQL [`Mutation.importSourceUserCancelReassignment`](https://docs.gitlab.com/api/graphql/reference/#mutationimportsourceusercancelreassignment)
 - Matching is done by email address (case-insensitive)
-- Admin-level API tokens are required to access user information
+- Admin-level `api` scoped tokens are required to access user information
-- For placeholder updating, source_username is used as the matching key
+- For placeholder updating, `source_username` is used as the matching key